jina-ai/dashboard/README.md

 Jina Dashboard is a low-code monitoring and management environment for Jina.
 With the Dashboard, you can build Jina Flows and manage them from a central location.
 Get detailed insights into the health of the Flow with the use of log stream analysis!

-To use the Jina Dashboard visit [the Jina website](https://dashboard.jina.ai/)
+To use the Jina hosted version of the Dashboard visit [the Jina website](https://dashboard.jina.ai/)

 <p align="center">
 <img src=".github/.README_images/overview.gif?raw=true" alt="log server settings" width="100%">